-Plastic CR-39 lenses are made from high-quality raw materials that are manufactured using technically advanced processes.
+CR-39 lenses are made from high-quality raw materials that are manufactured using technically advanced processes.
 The name CR-39 comes from the Columbia Resin Chemical Company who invented it in 1942 and because it was their 39th formulation.

 CR-39 maintains its material properties such as a consistently clear state, lens stability and has the highest scratch resistance of any uncoated optical plastic.
-Since all plastics do scratch, it’s good to apply a hard coat to increase its scratch resistance- which we do.
+Since all plastics scratch, it’s good to apply a hard coat to increase its scratch resistance- which we do.

 Acrylic lenses, whose technical name is poly methyl acrylate, have become customary in most ready-made reading glasses.
 The index of refraction (1.49) and the Abbe value (58) are the same for both acrylic and CR-39 so in itself as a plastic material they should offer the same clarity.

 Acrylic is by nature, flexible.
-This makes acrylic optical lense surfaces prone to irregularities so that its use for reading lenses is not optimal.
-A smooth and uniform lens surface is especially important in reading clearly as it creates a direct, uninterrupted path for visual images- making reading clear, effortless and comfortable.
+This makes acrylic optical lens surfaces prone to irregularities so that its use for reading lenses is not optimal.
+A smooth and uniform lens surface is especially important in reading clearly as it creates a direct, uninterrupted path for visual images- making reading clear, effortless, and comfortable.
 If the lens surface is irregular, your reading will become struggled ultimately causing eye strain.

-There is no comparison for the optical clarity of our CR-39 ophthalmic plastic lenses that go through several rounds of inspections before they are edged for a frame and after they are inserted into that frame where they are checked again for compliance with optical standards.
+There is no comparison for the optical clarity of our premium grade quality CR-39 ophthalmic plastic lenses that go through several rounds of inspections before they are edged into a frame and after the lenses are inserted into that frame are checked again for exact compliance with optical standards.

 Anything that is strained cannot be good for you.
 Clear reading is comfortable reading which is healthy reading.